TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 We not only consider the first letters with this technique.
 Instead, we take the entire name and convert it into numbers.

 You might be thinking, wouldn't it be just better to save the whole name as a hash code?
 That is true.
 This would make it unique for each name, but in the context of hash maps, we need hash code to be a number.
 This number will serve as the index to the bucket that will store the key value pair.
-More on buckets in the next section
+More on buckets in the next section.

 ### Buckets

 Buckets are storage that we need to store our elements.
 Simply, it's an array.
-From now on, we will be referring to our storage as buckets.
-We have a set of buckets as our storage, since our hash function now produce a number we are going to find out which bucket we gonna use for storage using that number as index.
-We receive a key `"Fred"` We hash it using our hash function, it produces the number `508` we look which Bucket has index `508` we put `"Fred"` in the bucket.
-This is the simple form, but there are more mechanics that we need to deal with.
+For a specific key, we decide which bucket to use for storage through our hash function.
+Hash function returns a number which serves as the index of the array at which we store this specific key value pair.
+Let's say we need to store a key "Fred":

+1. Pass "Fred" into the hash function to get the hash code which is `508`
+1. Find the bucket at index `508`
+1. Store the key value pair in that bucket.

+This is an oversimplified explanation; we'll discuss more internal mechanics later in the lesson.

 To get a value using a key, we put each entry inside a bucket as a `Node` item, which hold both the key and the value.
 To retrieve the value we hash a key, we find the bucket number, if the bucket is not empty then we go to that bucket we compare if the Node's key is the same key that is already in the bucket, if it is then we retrieve the Node's value otherwise we return null.

 Maybe you are wondering, why are we comparing the keys if we already found the index of that bucket?
-That is because remember, hash code is just the location, different items might generate the same hash code.
+That is because remember, hash code is just the location, different keys might generate the same hash code.
 We need to make sure the key is the same by comparing both keys that are inside the bucket.

 This is it, making this will result in a hash table with `has`, `set` and `get`.